varnish/Varnish-Book/varnish_book.rst

 ................

 Configuring the caching policies of Varnish is done in the Varnish Configuration Language (VCL).
-Your VCL is then interpreted by the *Manager* process into C, compiled by a normal C compiler – typically gcc, and linked into the running Varnish instance.
+Your VCL is then interpreted by the *Manager* process into C, compiled by a normal C compiler – typically ``gcc``, and linked into the running Varnish instance.
-Since the VCL compilation is done outside of the child process, there is no risk of affecting the running Varnish by accidentally loading an ill-formated VCL.
+Since the VCL compilation is done outside of the child process, there is no risk of affecting the running Varnish by accidentally loading an ill-formatted VCL.

 As a result of this, changing configuration while running Varnish is very cheap.
 Policies of the new VCL takes effect immediately.